zvada/technology/docs/infrastructure/madison-itb.md

 **Note:**

 - For critical passwords, see Tim C. or other knowledgeable Madison OSG staff in person
-- All commands below are meant to be run from the top directory of your `osgitb` Git repo (on, eg, `osghost`, not on the target machine)
+- All commands below are meant to be run from the top directory of your `osgitb` Git repo (e.g. on `osghost`, not on the target machine)

 To run Ansible for the first time for a new machine (using the `root` password for the target machine when prompted):